 Yes.
 You can split the location of your covered data by OU.
 There are no restrictions on the number of splits or on the number of times you request a data move.
 Learn more

 Electronic discovery, or eDiscovery, is the process of searching and retrieving information in electronic format.
 It is useful for legal matters and prevents data loss from employee turnover.

 Vault is included with Google Workspace ’s Business and Enterprise editions.
-Once you start your free trial of Google Workspace, you can select and purchase one of these editions from within your Admin console.
+Once you've started your free trial of Google Workspace, you can select and purchase one of these editions from within your Admin console.
 Alternatively, you can purchase by contacting sales.

-No. Mobile Management is included with Google Workspace because security is important and want to make sure you have the protection you need.
+No. Mobile Management is included with Google Workspace because security is important and we want to make sure that you have the protection you need.

-Yes and yes.
-Admins can enforce policies across both Android and iOS so your employees can choose the device they’re comfortable with to get work done.
+Yes, and yes.
+Admins can enforce policies across both Android and iOS so that your employees can choose the device they’re comfortable with to get work done.

 Sign up for a free trial of Google Workspace.
 If you're already using Google Workspace, you can learn how to enable Mobile Management from your Admin console.